VirusTotal/yara/docs/writingmodules.rst

-Within the function's code you get its arguments by using ``integer_argument(n)``, ``string_argument(n)`` or ``regexp_argument(n)`` depending on the type of the argument, and where *n* is the 1-based argument's number.
+Within the function's code you get its arguments by using ``integer_argument(n)``, ``string_argument(n)`` or ``regexp_argument(n)`` depending on the type of the argument, where *n* is the 1-based argument's number.

 If your function receives a string, a regular expression and an integer in that